What’s the Most Efficient Way to Run My Ductless Mini Split in Winter?

-When Spokane’s winter sets in—with its icy mornings and snow-dusted roofs—keeping your home warm efficiently becomes more than a comfort—it’s a necessity.
+When Spokane’s winter sets in — keeping your home warm efficiently becomes more than a convenience — it’s a necessity.

 If you’re using a ductless mini split system, you already have one of the most energy-efficient heating options available.
 But how do mini splits work in cold weather, and what can you do to help yours perform at its best when temperatures dip below freezing?